-35. The site for Precision Engineering Centre is located at a distance of 200 m from the existing site of WSC in Mancheswar Industrial Estate.
-The site is located in built-up area (Industrial estate).
-The subproject site is not close to any National Highway or State Highway.
-Traffic on the local road connecting to site is low.
-The ambient air quality data generated for the WSC site is presented to present ambient air Quality status.
+- 36. The new site identified for Precision Engineering Centre is located at a distance of 2 km from the existing site of WSC in Mancheswar Industrial Estate.
+The site is located in built-up area (Mancheswar Industrial estate).
+The Latitude of Site is 20.30414° N and Longitude of Site is 85.86156° E. The Elevation from mean sea level is 69.05 m. - 37.
+The subproject site is close to National Highway-16 which is 450 meter from site.
+The ambient air quality data generated for the WSC site is presented to reflect the ambient air Quality status.
 The Ambient air Quality data is given below in Table-3 and noise levels are given in Table-4.